nowox/dotfiles/.doc/vimrc.md

 <a name="Motivations"></a>
 #1.
 Motivations
-I am not convinced traditional vim users are more efficient than sublime's or atom's users.
+I am not convinced that traditional vim users are more efficient than sublime's or atom's users.
 However, I am truly convinced that vim can be configured to be used in a more modern way.
-For instance, I feel using `<C-c>` and `<C-v>` for copy/paste is the first step in this tiny revolution.
-Almost every terminal emulators can now capture Ctrl + key Why not to start using them extensively?
+For instance, I feel that using `<C-c>` and `<C-v>` for copy/paste is the first step in this tiny revolution.
+Almost every terminal emulators can capture Ctrl + key now.

+Why not to start using them extensively?

 The Markdown output is generated with vim2doc Perl script: